 A little bit about the fonts:

 This website version is supposed to be or become light and modest, elegant, a bit ‘Braun SK 55‘, a pinch of ‘Swiss Style‘.
+This years WordPress theme, Twenty Twenty-Five, proved a good starting point/foundation.

-Contemplating the font sizing I remembered someone arguing that 3 sizes, for body text, really should suffice: small normal large.
+Contemplating the font sizing I remembered someone arguing that 3 sizes, for body text, really should suffice: smallnormallarge.
 WordPress offers five font size presets as a standard: Small (0.875 rem / 14 px, H5), Medium (the root element, 1,125 rem / 18 px, H4), Large (1.375 rem / 22 px, H3), Extra Large (2 rem / 32 px, H2) and Extra Extra Large (3 rem / 48 px, H1):

 “In the beginning there was nothing, which exploded.”